 }

-Lambda Layer.
+Now let’s create a Lambda function that will use the sharp Lambda Layer.
 As discussed earlier, this Lambda function will be invoked when an object is created in the source bucket.
 Then it will create the respective thumbnail image and store it in the target bucket.
 The code example below assumes that you are following the S3 bucket name convention that is mentioned in Step-1.

-Copy the following code example into a file named index.js
+Copy the following code example into a file named index.js.

 // dependencies